 This is our home’s kitchen.

 Now that you know how to say “kitchen” in Korean, what other rooms of the house would you like to know?
+What other important Korean vocabulary would you like to learn?
 Let us know in the comments below!

 Photo Credit: BigStockPhoto